 How did you feel when you received the invitation?

-Receiving the invitation back in Aug was a surreal feeling, knowing I could walk into the UN Headquarters to attend the largest Youth event ever.
-I felt immensely proud and grateful for the support I've received from my parents, friends, teachers and mentors.
-A surge of pride and thrill surged in me at the realisation that I could officially present my social community projects — my spiritual treasures, Chalk Road and Camp Lumina — to the world.
+Receiving the invitation back in August was a surreal feeling, knowing I could walk into the UN Headquarters to attend the largest Youth event ever.
+I felt immensely proud and grateful for the support I've received from my parents, friends and teachers.
+A surge of pride and thrill surged in me at the realisation that I could officially present my social community projects—my spiritual treasures, Chalk Road and Camp Lumina—to the world stage!

 How did you prepare for your role as a youth delegate before the Summit?